tanyongzheng/AbpvNext/README.md

                  * This class can be used to map these extra properties to table fields in the database.
                  *
                  * USE THIS CLASS ONLY TO CONFIGURE EF CORE RELATED MAPPING.
-                 * USE ProjectNameModuleExtensionConfigurator CLASS (in the Domain.Shared project)
+                 * USE WebApiDemoModuleExtensionConfigurator CLASS (in the Domain.Shared project)
                  * FOR A HIGH LEVEL API TO DEFINE EXTRA PROPERTIES TO ENTITIES OF THE USED MODULES *
                  * Example: Map a property to a table field: